Managing the Side Effects of Myelodysplastic Syndrome (MDS) and MDS Treatment

 Medications may help to either prevent or reduce side effects of treatment, or to manage certain side effects once they occur.
 Since you can develop these symptoms from the treatment and/or from the disease itself, it is essential that you discuss them with your doctor when you notice and ask him or her if any of these medications are appropriate for you.

 - Susceptibility to infection

-Enlargement of the spleen
+- Enlargement of the spleen

 - Loss of appetite

 Because impaired immunity can result from MDS, you are at high risk for infections.
 Your doctor will monitor you for infections and prescribe antibiotics as appropriate.
 Take care to avoid situations that can lead to increased risk of infection through the skin or respiratory passages.
 Prophylactic use of antibiotics is not routinely utilized.

 The most common supportive care for MDS involves the use of transfused blood components.
 Packed red blood cell transfusions are necessary for treatment of anemia.
 Platelet transfusions are reserved for severely depressed platelet counts to prevent bruising or bleeding, or for patients who have bruising or bleeding with mildly or moderately depressed platelet counts.